snowballstem/snowball/go/README.md

 fmt.Printf("stemmed word is: %s", env.Current())
 ```

-NOTE: you can use the env.Reset("new_word") to reuse the env on subsequent calls to the stemmer.
+NOTE: you can use the env.SetCurrent("new_word") to reuse the env on subsequent calls to the stemmer.

 ## Testing